Who wouldn’t want to live in the middle of Frat Row?

 Nearby dorms: It is near McBain and Watt, and is in the middle of Frat Row (which can sometimes cause excessive noise).

-Stores and restaurants: Symposium (duh), Junzi, Dig Inn, Tom’s, Oren’s, a Chase ATM, Milano Market, Duane Reade.
+Stores and restaurants: Symposium (obviously), Junzi, Dig Inn, Tom’s, Oren’s, a Chase ATM, Milano Market, and Duane Reade.

 - “Doug, the super, is an angel.”

 - “[We] lived in the basement room of Symposium for both Junior and Senior year and had NO COMPLAINTS but the lack of light (which makes it especially cozy for sleeping in).
 The basement unit specifically has the biggest square footage and we were able to fit a long couch and both our desks on one side of the room and our beds head to foot with another dresser in the middle on the other side.We had two bookcase and a coffee table comfortably and another table and chairs in the kitchen area.”

 - “No security guard means no judgements for hookups which is a blessing.”

 - “Unlike other Columbia dorms only people who live in the dorm have swipe access…you have to walk downstairs to open the door to let everyone in, but you don’t have to use sign-ins so you can have as many Barnard / non-Columbia friends over as you want.”

 - “It’s good if you’re sick of dorm life and want to feel more like a real person without splurging on NYC apartment prices.”